After by Anthony Lapia: Our opinion and the trailer for this techno film

 Selected at the last Berlinale in the Panorama section, Anthony Lapia's first feature film, After, will be released in cinemas on September 25, 2024.
 One night, a techno club in an underground parking lot.
 Young people dance like there's no tomorrow, the music taking everything in its path.

-Anthony Lapia 's long, captivating introductory scene captures the details of the night, the partying, the dancing, the carefree attitude to industrial techno - by Panzer, head of the Intervision label - the kind that washes away sins and unclogs pores.
+Anthony Lapia 's long, captivating introductory scene, in which he blends in with the partygoers, succeeds in pinpointing the details of the night, the partying, the dancing, the carefree attitude to industrial techno - by Panzer, head of the Intervision label - the kind that washes away sins and unclogs pores.

 A moment out of time, the camera glued to bodies, faces and sweaty figures, eyes closed in communion or pleasure.
 And then, the closeness, the energy that runs through the bodies, the words covered by the kicks, the wet embraces and the substances that pass from hands to nostrils.

-While the low budget of this first film (€60,000) may justify or even excuse the grainy image and thewillingly documentary aspect of the work, it's important to look beyond that, in the desire to capture the party as it is, stripped bare like this grainy image.
-Once this first third of the film is over, speech suddenly takes its place in the smoking room.
+While the low budget of this first film (€60,000) may justify, or even excuse, the grainy image and thewillingly documentary aspect of this resolutely contemporary work, we need to look beyond that, in our desire to capture the party as it is, stripped bare like this grainy image.
+Once this first third of the film is over, the floor is suddenly taken back to the smoking room.
 It's here that Félicie(Louise Chevillotte) meets Saïd(Majd Mastoura) and invites him to continue the evening at her place, one-on-one, at the after-party.

 The public - albeit underground - party gives way to an intimate encounter for two, a chemical dizziness that leads to societal debates between these two people who were never predisposed to meet.
 She's a criminal lawyer, eager to tell him about her early experiences; he's a VTC driver (he still wears his white work shirt in the club), more reserved but happy to detail his activism.